 Physical corroborative evidence

-Whilst the responsibility for collecting forensic evidence lies primarily with the police, as a parent you are uniquely placed to gather important physical evidence.
+- Whilst the responsibility for collecting evidence lies primarily with the police, as a parent you are uniquely placed to gather important physical evidence.
 Gather as much information that may help the case against the offenders.
 This could be:

 Handling physical evidence